alantanlc/count-squares-problem/README.md

 # count-squares-problem

-My silly attempt at the following interview question posted on Glassdoor:

-Given a diagram with many straight lines, count how many squares in the diagram and its time complexity.
+[WORK IN PROGRESS] Given a diagram with many straight lines, count how many squares in the diagram and its time complexity.

+## Notes

+My silly and brute force attempt on the following interview question posted on Glassdoor.

 https://www.glassdoor.sg/Interview/Google-Interview-RVW24716000.htm

-Ping me if you would like to discuss on this problem!
+Contact me if you would like to discuss on this problem!

+WORK IN PROGRESS: Still yet to implement the function getPerpendicularDistance()

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-# Compile using g++ 6.3.0
+### Compile using g++ 6.3.0

 ```
 g++ squares.cpp
 ```

-# Run on Windows
+### Run on Windows

 ```
 a.exe